kumu/help/site/basics/decorations.md

 The following decorations are available for connections:

-* Width
-  * Set a fixed connection width
-  * Scale connection widths based on attribute values
-* Color
+* Change size
- * Set a fixed connection color
+* Change color
- * Color connections based on attribute values

-In this example we'll choose to change the width of the connection.
-Drag the slider to the right (a value of around 5 works well).
-Click "Next."
+In this example we'll select the first option "Change size" and drag the slider to the right (a value of around 5 works well).

 ### Step 4: Add a label (or not)